 5. The emergence of innovation districts in the UK

 Innovation districts are becoming the locations of choice for spin-out, start-up, and scale-up science and technology-driven firms, as well as for larger businesses undertaking research and development.
 This chapter looks at the progress and lessons from the six innovation districts that form the UK Innovation Districts Group.
 Through major investments in new campuses and cultural buildings, public spaces, physical and digital infrastructure, and proactive curation of social, research and business networks, innovation districts are emerging as some of our most significant and productive economic locations.

 6. The university as a catalyst in innovation district development

-Regarding the growing interest in innovation districts, the question arises if an innovation district can do without a university.
-Or, the other way round, can a university campus be a good starting point for an innovation district?
-Can an innovation district be successful without a university?
-In which way can a university function as a catalyst in innovation district development?
+Regarding the growing interest in innovation districts, the question arises of what an innovation district can do without a university.
+Or, the other way around, can a university campus be a good starting point for an innovation district?
+Can an innovation district be prosperous without a university?
+How can a university function as a catalyst in innovation district development?

 7. Managing the ecosystem

-While the emphasis early on was on physical development, along the way developers started realising that science and technology parks require an entirely different approach.
+While the emphasis early on was on physical development, along the way, developers started realising that science and technology parks require an entirely different approach.
 This chapter starts with presenting an overview of the development of the science park concept and the impact of management on the success of these parks.
-A model is described in which daily management can have control over the socio-economic and the physical aspects.
+A model is described in which daily management can control the socio-economic and the physical aspects.
 This model can also be used for co-innovation parks and the upcoming concept of innovation districts.
-In the last part it is stated that changing concepts have led to changes in management and this evolution will continue due to, among others, globalisation.
+In the last part, it is stated that changing concepts have led to changes in management, and this evolution will continue due to, among others, globalisation.